-- Those with just an ordinary phone can join too, if you set it up this way, explain this, and offer some help.
-This a strong reason to use Zoom. - Quite a few people will need individual help to learn to join by computer.
-Who do you have that can help them over the phone?
-Can you run trial sessions, and informal chat sessions beforehand?
+Quite a few people will need individual help to learn to join by computer.
+Who do you have in your meeting that can help them, talking it through over the phone?
+It really helps to run trial sessions, and informal chat sessions beforehand.